apache/spark/docs/mllib-statistics.md

 useful for visualizing empirical probability distributions without requiring assumptions about the particular distribution that the observed samples are drawn from.
 It computes an estimate of the probability density function of a random variables, evaluated at a given set of points.
-It achieves this estimate by expressing the PDF of the empirical distribution at a particular point as the the mean of PDFs of normal distributions centered around each of the samples.
+It achieves this estimate by expressing the PDF of the empirical distribution at a particular point as the mean of PDFs of normal distributions centered around each of the samples.

 <div class="codetabs">